Keyword Research

 Since we’ve explored deep some exceptions of pages that rank without backlinks, what about the pages that have a lot of backlinks but do not rank?
 The answer is simple – those pages are not targeting a topic that people are searching for.
 In other words, if few people are searching for whatever you detail on your page, you will get limited Organic Search Traffic for that page.

-The same study conducted by Ahrefs clearly supports the previous graphs, but also shows that there are always exceptions.
+The same study conducted by Ahrefs clearly supports the previous graphs but also shows that there are always exceptions.
 Despite the fact that Landing Pages with more backlinks are more likely to rank, there are pages with many backlinks that do not rank at all.
-This leads to the conclusion that these pages aren’t targeting popular-enough search queries.

 In other words, when setting up your Keyword Research Strategy, you will learn to find keywords that have Traffic Potential.
 You will be able to ensure that the topics you will be writing about are and will continue to be searched by your potential customers.